A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Simulation Results

 \subsection{Burgers-Fisher equation}

 We consider the two-dimensional coupled Burgers-Fisher equations given by

 where $\nu$ and $\alpha$ are constant non-negative parameters, and $\nabla$ denotes the gradient operator.
 We use $[\cdot]^T$ to denote a column vector, whereas $[\cdot]$ represents a closed interval.
-Dataset is generated using finite element method in PDE toolbox of MATLAB.
 We use $\nu = 0.1, \alpha=1$, and the following initial condition,